jloveric/high-order-layers/README.md

 # Example 2 - Piecewise Discontinuous Polynomial (2 pieces)

 Same problem, but comparison between 1st 3rd and 5th order piecewise discontinuous polynomial synapses.
-We all know gradient descent doesn't work with discontinuous functions so this doesn't work...
-Except that these are actually non-convex optimizers so it still works.
-You'll find it also works in multi-layer networks.
-Whether it's better or not remains to be seen - however, for problems with actual discontinuities, like fluid dynamics, it might be better.
+This also works in deep networks - whether it's useful, that's a different question.
+However, for problems that have discontinuities, like fluid mechanics, it might be useful.

 ![](sin5d.png)